GPA and Transcripts

 How long should my personal statement be?

-Personal statements should be approximately 1-2 pages in length.
+Personal statements should be approximately 1-2 pages in length (single or double spaced).

 How should the personal statement be formatted?

-Formatting for the personal statement is outlined on SOPHAS Express.
 The accepted file formats are MSWord (.doc, .docx), JPEG (.jpeg, .jpg), PNG (.png), Rich Text Format (.rtf), Portable Document Format (.pdf), and ASCII Text file (.txt).
-The size limit for each file upload is 5MB and the character limit is 5000.
+The size limit for each file upload is 15MB.

 I have not met the prerequisite course requirements, can I still apply?